VolcanicArts/vrcosc.com/docs/V2/SDK/parameters.md

 Finally, the rest of the method call is metadata, which is the display name and display description of the parameter.

 There is also an optional bool at the end to mark a parameter as legacy, meaning it's still available to use but might be removed in the future, so this lets users know to change over to newer parameters else their prefabs might break.
-Note: This may be superceeded by a feature in the works called parameter sets.
-Keep an eye on V2 updates and the docs for news.

 :::info